 The buffalo is perhaps the most dangerous to humans among the big five.
 Buffalos are very protective and territorial and when threatened they are known to charge with astonishing speed.
 The buffalo are mostly found in groups and large herds.
 They spend most of their times grazing the savanna and floodplains.
-When approached the dominant bulls would tend to take an aggressive vigilant stand while the other adults gather around the calves to protect them.
+When approached the dominant bulls will tend to take an aggressive vigilant stand while the other adults gather around the calves to protect them.